keboola/developers-docs/extend/custom-science/python/index.md

       - ./:/src/
 {% endhighlight %}

-The `image` option defines what Docker Image is used for running the tests -- `quay.io/keboola/docker-custom-python:1.1.2` refers to
+The `image` option defines what Docker Image is used for running the tests -- `quay.io/keboola/docker-custom-python:latest` refers to
 [our image](https://quay.io/repository/keboola/docker-custom-r?tab=tags) we use to run Custom Science extensions on our production servers.
-The `1.1.2` part refers to an image tag, which changes from time to time.
-You should generally use its highest version.
+The `latest` part refers to an image tag, which points to the highest stable version.
 The `volumes` option defines that the current directory will be mapped to the `/src/` directory inside the image.
 The `command` option defines the command for running the `/bin/sh /src/tests.sh` tests.
 It will be run **inside** the Docker image, so you do not need to have shell available on your machine.
 This leads us to the